-For neo-traditionalists, returning to the enchanted world of the pre-modern era means, borrowing an expression from Murad's latest book title, “travelling home”.
+For neo-traditionalists, returning to the enchanted world of the pre-modern era means, borrowing an expression from Murad’s latest book title, “travelling home”.
 One means to achieve this is through the above-mentioned spiritual retreats, which preferably take place at traditionally significant locations such as Turkey, Spain, or Malaysia.
 During these multi-day retreats, the seekers follow a tight schedule that allows little room for sleep or social interaction while attentively listening to the teachings of the shaykhs.
-The quotes from interviews with the seekers, cited by Quisay, demonstrate that this group comprises a heterogeneous composition.
-However, what unites them is the sense of alienation triggered by modernity, which they try to combat through a stronger dedication to Islam.
+The quotes from interviews with the seekers cited by Quisay demonstrate that they make a heterogeneous group.
+However, what unites them is their sense of alienation triggered by modernity, which they try to combat through a stronger dedication to Islam.

-Quisay extensively examines how during the retreat, the structures of plausibility of the outside world are suspended or weakened.
-As an example, she cites the statement of a female seeker who mentioned that a teacher during the retreat recommended supplicating for the guidance of Trump and Netanyahu as a strategy to combat injustice.
-While this appeared plausible to the seeker during the retreat, she later began to question the validity of this statement.
-This shift in the conditions of plausibility can be explained, among other factors, by the rigid hierarchical structures between shaykhs and seekers, which offer little room for critical questioning.
-Additionally, there exists a culture of idolizing the shaykhs, with some participants believing that they possess superhuman abilities.
-For example, some identify Umar Abd-Allah, who is considered the most spiritual among the three shaykhs, with the Quranic figure Khiḍr.
+Quisay extensively examines how, during the retreat, the structures of plausibility of the outside world are suspended or weakened.
+As an example, she cites the statement of a female seeker who mentions that a teacher during the retreat recommended supplicating for the guidance of Trump and Netanyahu as a strategy to combat injustice.
+While this appeared plausible to the seeker during the retreat, she later began to question its validity.
+This shift in the conditions of plausibility can be explained, among other factors, by the rigid hierarchical divisions between shaykhs and seekers, which offer little room for critical questioning.
+Additionally, there exists a culture of idolization of the shaykhs, with some participants believing that they possess superhuman abilities.
+For example, some identify Umar Abdallah, who is considered the most spiritual of the three shaykhs, with the Qurʾānic figure Khiḍr.
 Other seekers believe that Hamza Yusuf can read minds.
 One seeker comments on this by saying: “He [Yusuf] doesn’t promote it, but the culture around him is very broken” (p.
 115).

-The above already demonstrates that the idolization of the shaykhs should not suggest that seekers are incapable of maintaining a critical distance from their teachers and even separating themselves from them.
-Especially the political viewpoints of Hamza Yusuf have been and still are a subject of controversies.
-These encompass his offensive comments regarding the Black Lives Matter movement (for which Yusuf later issued an apology), his unwavering support for different rulers in the Islamic world, notably the Emirates, and his statement about the Syrian revolution.
-In this context, he remarked that among other things, God had humiliated the Syrian people due to their mistreatment of their leader (once again, Yusuf later expressed regret).
-He advocates a seeming political quietism with a special affinity towards monarchy (“Kings are not hungry.
-They have everything, so they do not need anything”, quoted on p.
+This shows that the idolization of the shaykhs does not mean that seekers are incapable of maintaining a critical distance from their teachers or even separating themselves from them.
+Hamza Yusuf’s political viewpoints especially have been and still are the subject of controversies.
+These encompass his offensive comments regarding the Black Lives Matter movement (for which Yusuf later issued an apology) and his unwavering support for various rulers in the Islamic world, notably those of the Emirates.
+They also include his statement about the Syrian Revolution that, among other things, God had humiliated the Syrian people due to their mistreatment of their leader, a statement for which, once again, Yusuf later expressed regret.
+He advocates a seeming political quietism with a special affinity for monarchy: “Kings are not hungry.
+They have everything, so they do not need anything” (cited by Quisay on p.
 138).
-The entanglements that Yusuf maintains with political leaders around the world (which stands in contrast to the quietism he advocates for his followers) are not only viewed critically by some of the seekers, but also by Abdal Hakim Murad (though only implicitly, since in his criticism he does not mention Yusuf by name).
-On the other hand, there are also seekers who either fully embrace Yusuf's perspectives or justify them by suggesting that he may possess background information they lack.
+Yusuf’s ongoing entanglements with political leaders around the world, which stand in contrast to the quietism he advocates for his followers, are not only viewed critically by some of the seekers, but also by Abdal Hakim Murad, though only implicitly, since he does not mention Yusuf by name in his criticism.
+On the other hand, there are also seekers who either fully embrace Yusuf’s perspectives or justify them by suggesting that he may possess background information they lack.